decentdao/fractal-docs/user-guides/user-guides/open-the-fractal-app.md

 ---
-description: Open the Fracatal app in a desktop or mobile web browser.
+description: Open the Fractal app in a desktop or mobile web browser.
 ---

 # Open the Fractal App